knunery/codex/README.md

 Cmd Shift 4 - take a screen shot by dragging a box with the mouse

-Ctrl H - delete character behind the cursor
+Ctrl H - delete character behind the cursor, basically the backspace

+Ctrl D - deletes character after the cursor, basically a del key

 Ctrl L - center the visible area around cursor